outdoorbits/little-backup-box/README.md

 Little Backup Box supports three backup modes:

 - **Card backup** Automatically backs up the contents of a storage card to an external storage device.
-- **Camera backup** Transfers photos, raw files, and videos from the camera connected directly to the Raspberry Pi.
-The transferred files are saved in the */home/pi/BACKUP/[CAMERA MODEL]* directory on the system storage card. **Important** Make sure that the camera is set to the MTP USB connection mode.
+- **Camera backup** Transfers photos, RAW files, and videos from the camera connected directly to the Raspberry Pi.
+The transferred files are saved in the _/home/pi/BACKUP/[CAMERA MODEL]_ directory on the system storage card. **Important** Make sure that the camera is set to the MTP USB connection mode.
 - **Internal backup** Automatically backs up the contents of a storage card to the internal storage.

 During the installation, choose the desired mode from the selection dialog.